What’s your favourite colour?

 When is your wedding anniversary?

-These are some of the common security questions which sites and banks ask you to store with them in case you forget your passwords.
-In some sites, these questions become even more personal like your first pet’s name, where you went to school, and what was your first crush’s name.
+These are some of the common security questions that sites and banks ask you to store with them if you forget your passwords.
+These questions become even more personal on some sites, like your first pet’s name, where you went to school, and what was your first crush’s name.

-While Security Question and Answers is a method lots of site use for you to get access to your account in case you forgot your password, this is a very insecure method in my opinion.
+While Security Question and Answers is a method lots of sites use for you to get access to your account in case you forgot your password, this is a very insecure method, in my opinion.
 Why is it insecure?

 Lack of security in storing security questions.

-Did you know that even if most sites follow a stringent security policy and encrypt your passwords when they are stored in their systems, a sizable number still leave your security questions and answers in plain text in their databases?
+Did you know that even if most sites follow a stringent security policy and encrypt your passwords when stored in their systems, a sizable number still leaves your security questions and answers in plain text in their databases?

 This means that if their database is compromised and stolen, now the crooks have a way of getting access to your account using the security questions, even if your password is securely stored away.
 You can’t really go reset your birthdate and pet’s name any time soon.
 They can also use this knowledge to get access to your accounts on other sites you’ve signed up as well.